elhiloyasin/Employee-Directory1/README.md

 ## Description
 >The purpose of this application is to view an entire employee directory at once for quick access of their information.
-It is beneficial for an employee for quick filter of the employee by thier first name.
+It is useful for  the employee to quickly filter of an employee by thier first name.

 ## Challenges